 Sasha Cohen is an Olympic silver medalist, three-time World Championship medalist and a U.S. Champion.
 This award winning performance was choreographed for Sasha by Phillip and skated at the 2006 Marshall’s Showcase.

-Ashley Wagner is a highly decorated skater having won an Olympic medal, a World Championship silver medal and the gold at two U.S. Championships.
-This 2012 video is of Ashley’s iconic Black Swan gold medal performance at the Four Continents Championship.
+Ashley Wagner is a highly decorated skater having won an Olympic medal, a World Championship silver medal, and the gold at two U.S. Championships.
+This video is of Ashley’s iconic Red Violin performance at the Grand Prix Final in 2012.
 Phillip created her short and long programs for the 2012 and 2013 seasons in which she won two consecutive National Championship titles.

 Tatsuki Machida is a 2014 Silver Medalist at World Championships, Gold medalist at Skate America, Rostelecom Cup and Asian Trophy.
 Phillip choreographed both short and long programs for Tatsuki for the 2013 and 2014 seasons.

 Max Aaron is a U.S. National Champion.
 In 2016 he skated his first balletic program crafted to combine a newly emphasized artistic side of his skating along with his strong technical abilities.
 Max won the silver medal at this U.S. Championships.